 If you’re a Baby Boomer like me you’ve been on this Earth for decades and may be experts in your field.
 You can share your wisdom and what you’ve learned throughout your life to mentor others.

 Or, you may want to reinvent yourself to fully live your passions and pursue new interests.

 The fact that blogging requires little overhead makes it even more attractive as a business.
 It costs almost nothing to get started as opposed to other businesses that can take a chunk out of your retirement savings.

 Blogging is flexible and has endless possibilities

 I’m going to briefly show you how to start a blog and get the best results so you can avoid making some of the mistakes I made along the way.
-I taught myself how to blog by taking classes online and for a decade ran a business helping others set up blogs.
+I taught myself how to blog by taking online classes and for a decade had a business helping others set up blogs.

 Now, I’m focusing on writing content that is helpful and inspiring to my readers to hopefully answer their questions and solve their problems.
 The most successful blogs focus on what your readers want to know rather than be all about you.

 Making money with a blog

 I earn extra cash by linking to products I love that I have affiliate and brand partnerships with.
 In doing so, I’ve been able to connect with fabulous people in all sorts of industries.
 As a perk, I get to try out and keep products to review.